 We would be delighted to book your travel to Ireland from Britain for this holiday.
 The holiday can be tailored to match the ferry routes from Holyhead or Fishguard in Wales, or to Belfast from Cairnryan in Scotland.

-Flights to Dublin, Cork, Shannon or Belfast would also be ideal starting points, and we can arrange car rental to match.
+Flights to Dublin, Cork, Shannon or Belfast would also be ideal starting points.

 All Ireland itineraries and room types are presented subject to availability at specific hotels.

 We work hard to make sure the unexpected doesn’t affect your trip.
 On rare occasions, changes or cancellations may occur, affecting accommodation, transport or excursions.
 We are committed to informing you of any such circumstances and will use our knowledge and resources to offer suitable alternatives wherever possible.